 Options are granted to employees with exercise prices equal to or exceeding the market value of our common stock on the grant date and expire ten years subsequent to award.
 Vesting provisions for individual awards are established at the grant date at the discretion of the compensation committee of our board of directors.
 Options granted under our share-based incentive compensation plans generally vest over three to six years, although we have granted options that vest over eight years.
 Restricted shares are generally contingent on continued employment and vest over periods of three to ten years.
-Our share-based incentive compensation plans provide for accelerated vesting if there is a change in control, as defined in the applicable plan.
+Our share-based incentive compensation plans generally as defined in the applicable plan.
 The employment agreements with executive officers and other employees provide for accelerated vesting on other events, including death, disability, termination without good cause and termination by the employee with good reason.
 We issue new shares of our common stock whenever stock options are exercised or share awards are granted.